-health.
-The work involves using spatial statistics techniques like land use regression, Kriging, and Bayesian Maximum Entropy (BME) to help determine the sources and extent of contamination in the environment.
-The end goal is to create maps that aid in decision making related to human and ecological health.
+My research is fundamentally grounded in the spatial and statistical modeling of exposure, disease, and risk with a focus on investigating the effects of environmental exposures on public health and environmental resources.
+The work involves using spatial statistics techniques like land use regression, Kriging, and Bayesian Maximum Entropy (BME) to determine the sources and extent of contamination in the environment.
+The end goal is to create maps and risk estimates that aid in decision making related to human health, ecological health, and environmental financial systems.

-I was also the Teaching Assistant for 5 years running for Temporal GIS, a course in Environmental Science and Engineering, taught by Dr. Serre.
-The course focuses on mapping environmental or health related variables across space and time using geostatistical methods such as Kriging and BME.
+While obtaining my graduate degrees, I also served as a Teaching Assistant for five years for a course titled ‘Temporal GIS’, a course in Environmental Science and Engineering, instructed by Dr. Serre.
+The course focused on mapping environmental or health-related variables across space and time using geostatistical methods such as Kriging and BME.